clevrthings/TcpChat/README.md

 ```

 ## Overview
-This library provides two classes for TCP communication: `TcpChat` and `TcpChatNoThread`.
+This library provides two classes for TCP communication: `TcpChat` and `TcpChatBlocking`.
 Each class serves different purposes based on the need for non-blocking or blocking operations.

 ### TcpChat (Non-blocking using threading)
 The `TcpChat` class is designed for non-blocking TCP communication by leveraging Python's threading capabilities.
 This class allows for concurrent handling of server and client connections, ensuring that the main application remains responsive and can handle other tasks simultaneously.